 But I did say that I didn’t agree with certain things that is specifically his past programs I’ve reviewed.
 This man knows how to sell, but in my opinion, certain things he has created haven’t been as good as other things I have explored, particularly his advice on SEO.

-The great choice however is one that teaches that too, but also teaches much more about SEO and that is Wealthy Affiliate.
+And that is Wealthy Affiliate.
 If you combine this programs teaching with the mindset change Alex talks about, it can really bring about that amazing cash flow business that can later on become a great nest to take from and invest in bigger things to bring in even more money.